 In our school we aim to offer excellence and choice to all our children, whatever their abilities or needs.
 We have high expectations of all our children.
 We aim to achieve this through the removal of barriers to learning and participation.
 We want all our children to feel that they are a valued part of our school community.
 Through appropriate curricular provision, we respect the fact that children:

-- have different educational and behavioural needs and aspirations; - require different strategies for learning; - acquire, assimilate and communicate information at different rates; - need a range of different teaching approaches and experiences.
+- · Acquire, assimilate and communicate information at different rates; - Require a range of different teaching approaches and experiences.

 3.1 Teachers respond to children's needs by: